crisu83/yii-caviar/README.md

 - view
 - webapp

-And following generators are planned to be included in the first release:
+The following generators are planned to be included in the first release:

 - action
 - crud